Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Effective field theory description

 The spectrum of Table \ref{tab:partners} implies that each of the observed hidden-charm pentaquarks belongs to a light/heavy-flavor multiplet with $16$ members.
 As three hidden-charm pentaquarks have been observed, this means a total of $48$ states (of which $45$ are so far unobserved).
-Even though we have not considered HQSS explicitly in this manuscript, it is easy to figure out its consequences: from HQSS we expect the three known hidden-charm pentaquarks to belong to HQSS multiplets with seven members~\cite{Liu:2019tjn}, meaning that there are $4$ unobserved states.
-If we compound the HQSS multiplets with the SU(3)-flavor and HFS ones, the heavy molecular pentaquark family could contain a total of $112$ states ($3$ observed, $109$ to be discovered).
-The experimental observation of these pentaquarks could be done by the SU(3)-flavor and HFS analog of the $J/\Psi N$ decay channel that has been used in the discovery of the $P_{c1}$, $P_{c2}$ and $P_{c3}$.
+The experimental observation of these pentaquarks could be achieved by means of the SU(3)-flavor and HFS analogues of the $J/\Psi N$ decay channel that has been used in the discovery of the $P_{c1}$, $P_{c2}$ and $P_{c3}$.
 For instance, the five-flavor pentaquarks $P^{\Lambda}_{c \bar b}$ and $P^{\Sigma}_{c \bar b}$ could be detected by means of their $B_c^{+} \Lambda$ and $B_c^{+} \Sigma$ decays.

+Even though for the moment we have not considered HQSS explicitly , it is easy to figure out its consequences: from HQSS we expect \mpv{the hidden-charm pentaquarks to come in multiplets of up to seven members~\cite{Xiao:2013yca,Yamaguchi:2016ote,Yamaguchi:2017zmn,Shimizu:2018ran}.
+Within the scope of contact-range EFTs incorporating HQSS~\cite{Liu:2018zzu}, the observation of the $P_{c1}$, $P_{c2}$ and $P_{c3}$ pentaquarks suggests that the aforementioned septuplet is probably complete~\cite{Liu:2019tjn,Du:2019pij}, meaning that there are $4$ unobserved states.
+This result is reproduced in most schemes that include HQSS, e.g. models with a compact core coupled to the molecular degrees of freedom~\cite{Yamaguchi:2019seo}, indicating that it depends on HQSS instead of the specific dynamics generating the pentaquarks.
+The bottom-line is that } if we compound the HQSS multiplets with the SU(3)-flavor and HFS ones, the heavy molecular pentaquark family could contain a total of $112$ states ($3$ observed, $109$ to be discovered), as we will discuss later.